Close

 Advanced tightening strategy #1: Seating Control Strategy

-In this smart torque tightening strategy, the MTF6000 controller controls clamping torque and monitors final torque.
+In this smart torque tightening strategy, the MTF6000 controller controls clamping torque and monitors the final torque performed by the automatic screwdriver.
 During the fastening process, MTF6000 detects the seating point and adds the pre-defined clamping torque.
-Upon completion, the controller then verifies that the clamping torque is within the defined limits.
-If it isn’t, the tightening is signaled NOK.
+Upon completion, the controller verifies that the clamping torque is within the defined limits.
+If it isn’t, the tightening is signaled NOK, indicating that the tightening needs to be completed again using your in lb screwdriver.
 Seating Control Strategy controls the clamping torque, which is your key to understanding whether or not tightening was completed according to the programmed settings.

 In addition, the MTF6000 graphically displays your tightening data, ensuring detection and reporting of process abnormalities, along with accurate and detailed real-time information.